Information for people fleeing Ukraine seeking protection in Norway

 ➡️Click here to read about your rights and obligations when you have received Temporary collective protection.

 Once you have been granted a residence permit, you will receive an email.
 You will also receive a residence card.
 The residence card is different from the asylum-seeker card you received when you first submitted your application.
 You might need to go to the police station to take a picture and fingerprints for the residence card.
-If you already had your picture and fingerprints taken before, you might not need to go to the police station to get it taken again.
+If you have already had your picture and fingerprints taken before, you might not need to go to the police station to get them taken again.
 You will be informed if you need to report to the police.
 After you have received your residence card, you will receive a letter stating that you have been assigned a national identity number.

 ➡️Click here for more information about residence cards in Norway.